 How do I play roulette using a strategy?

-To play roulette using a strategy you can use progressive or non-progressive systems.
+You can use progressive or non-progressive systems to play roulette using a strategy.
 Progressive roulette systems vary your bet after either a winning or a losing wager, while non-progressive ones call for elaborate bets that cover as much as two-thirds of the layout with chips.

 What is the best strategy for roulette?